BESSER-PEARL/BESSER_WME_standalone/README.md

 ### No account needed to use

 Users can use all the features of Standalone without the necessity of creating an account.
-All you have to do is go to the [URL](https://apollon.ase.in.tum.de/) and start drawing.
+All you have to do is open the application and start drawing.

 ### Easy to use editor

-The user interface of Apollon is simple to use.
+The user interface of BESSER WME is simple to use.
 It works just like any other office and drawing tool that most users are familiar with.

 - Select the diagram type you want to draw by clicking on the `File > New` menu.
 This selection determines the availability of elements that the user can use while drawing their diagram, making it easier for users who are newly introduced to modeling.